rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 This option is meant to speed up processing of files that are left unchanged by the command.
 Only `Save drawing as` and `Print` are compatible; other commands will trigger an error.
 The program tries to revert back to the previous setting once processing is complete.
 However, in case of a program malfunction, it may not be able to do so.
 You can manually reset the option by starting Solid Edge manually, then clicking the `Browse` button.
 The checkbox is located toward the bottom of the form.
 You have to select a draft file to make the checkbox active.
 - `Debug mode`
 Debug mode is meant to help with troubleshooting user's site-specific issues.
 It is currently limited, but will be expanded as needed in the future.
+- `Use locally installed PowerShell`
+`Property filters`, `Expressions` and `Code snippets` all create text files that must be executed in a `VB.Net` interpreter.
+Previously Housekeeper used PowerShell for that.
+An internal `dotnet` library is now used by default.
+This option switches execution back to the previous method.
+- `Solid Edge fast launch (experimental)`
+If Solid Edge is not running when file processing begins, Housekeeper starts it.
+There are two ways of doing so.
+One is simple for the programmer, but more work for the OS; the other is the opposite.
+This option enables the latter.
+It is presented as an option so you can toggle back to Housekeeper's original behavior in case it doesn't work for you.
 </details>

 </details>